• Skip to primary navigation

 Life doesn’t always look the way you think it should

-One of the biggest lessons I have learned by having a child on the autism spectrum is that life doesn’t always look the way you think life will.
+One of the biggest lessons I have learned by having a child on the autism spectrum is that life doesn’t always look the way you think it will.
 Your children will surprise you.
 You will do things differently than you thought you would.

 Military life is the same.
 You can’t really plan what your military journey will be like.
-You won’t be able to tell when your husband joins the military, how many times your spouse will deploy or how many times you will PCS.
-You will have to change your way of thinking so that you are not frustrated by every little thing military life brings.
+You won’t be able to tell when your spouse joins the military how many times they will deploy or how many times you will have to PCS.
+You will need to adjust your mindset so that you are not frustrated by every little thing that military life brings.

 Not everything is going to be “Pinterest” perfect, and that’s okay